TalissonJunior/winuvo-cli/README.md

 npm run build
 ```

-To debug the application, place a breakpoin and then:
+To debug the application, place a breakpoint and then:

 ```sh
 npm run debug <command> <options>